 What is your design philosophy?

 The design philosophy is simple, we are looking for pared-back, understated bags, with great functionality and a luxe-y feel.
 We use soft buttery leathers and hand choose all the hair-on cowhides.
 I don’t want to create disposable, throwaway fashion, I want to make beautiful products that our customers can continue to enjoy for many years.
 I love that our handbags are made by hand using the amazing traditional artisan skills of European fashion houses, but they’re made right here in Australia.
 I believe we all now have a responsibility to minimise our impact on the planet and need to consider this in our design and processes.

 How would you describe your design process?

-How would you describe the style/vibe of Sydney?
+How would you describe the style of Australia?